SonarSoftwareInc/importer/README.md

 Importing IPs onto network sites does not offer any automation or monitoring capabilities - it is simply a way to mark an IP address as used so it is not taken for another assignment.
 This will be expanded on in the future.

 `$results = $importer->importNetworkSiteIPs("/home/simon/networkSiteIPs.csv");`

+### Importing services
+The service importer is fairly basic, and can only import recurring, expiring, and one time services.
+If your service needs are complex, you should create them manually rather than utilizing the importer.

+`$results = $importer->importServices("/home/simon/services.csv")`